 If you are a Tintin buff and a traveler, the Tintin Gallery could give you a few spots to check out like shops and Tintin themed sites.
 Don’t forget to read the Tintin Related Links page for some history and trivia.

-This is where I found the link that took me to the online Tintin Movie Game (screenshot above).
+This is where I found the link that took me to the online Tintin Movie Game [No longer available] (screenshot above).
 It’s not a part of the site though…just a mention.

 This small blog has an interesting collection of Tintin related articles.
 I wouldn’t put it as one of the best or the most informative, but whatever little it carries offers an entertaining read.
 Whether this sort-of-fan site will stay on post November 11th remains to be seen.
 I hope it does.